-This page—and the eight that follow—summarize the Kindness Credo that underlies all of the Kasanoff Institute's engagements.
+This page—and the eight that follow—summarize the enlightened self-interest credo that underlies all of the Kasanoff Institute's engagements.
 You will learn how to benefit from incorporating some or all of them into your own career and life.

 This credo started with a sentence I (Bruce Kasanoff) wrote in 2013...